illusorier/123/CSS/VFM.md

 ## Block formatting contexts

-BFC的形成条件
+BFC是如何形成的？

-Floats, absolutely positioned elements, block containers (such as inline-blocks, table-cells, and table-captions) that are not block boxes,
+Floats, absolutely positioned elements, block containers (such as inline-blocks, table-cells, and table-captions) that are not block boxes, and block boxes with 'overflow' other than 'visible' establish new BFC for their contents.

-In a BFC, each box's left outer edge touches the left edge of the containing block.
+In a block formatting context, boxes are laid out one after the other, vertically, beginning at the top of a containing block.

 ## Inline formatting contexts

-IFC的形成条件
+IFC是如何形成的？

 An inline formatting context is established by a block container box that contains no block-level boxes.